 AGA commented in support of DOE’s proposed use of source energy.
-Source energy, AGA stated, is essential to calculating fossil fuel use in both direct primary energy use and electric generation, and is consistent with the recommendations of the National Research Council on energy efficiency standards and measurement approaches, EPA’s Energy Star for Commercial Buildings, and national consensus standards such as the Green Buildings Initiative, ANSI standard and proposed IgCC Version 2.0 model code.
+Source energy, AGA stated, is essential to calculating fossil fuel use in both direct primary energy use and electric generation, and is consistent with the recommendations of the National Research Council on energy efficiency standards and measurement approaches, EPA’s ENERGY STAR for Commercial Buildings, and national consensus standards such as the Green Buildings Initiative, ANSI standard and proposed IgCC Version 2.0 model code.
 (AGA, No. 16 at pp. 2-3) AGA recommended, for clarity, that the regulatory definitions include “source” energy.
 (AGA, No. 16 at p.
 4)

 GTI supported the use of source energy.
 They commented that site energy incentivizes lower first cost technologies and inadvertently promotes fuel switching away from more full-fuel-cycle energy efficient and lower greenhouse gas-emitting technologies.
 (GTI, No. 22 at pp. 5, 14) GTI also commented that the proposed DOE definition of primary energy only considers the energy required to convert fuels to electricity at the power plant, not the fossil fuel energy consumption associated with extraction, processing, transportation, or distribution of fuels used directly in buildings.
 (GTI, No. 22 at p.
-2) GTI, APGA, and NPGA commented that DOE’s proposed source energy metrics should be replaced with full-fuel-cycle information as DOE has decided to use in certain analyses the Department conducts when setting energy conservation standards for consumer products and commercial equipment in (see Docket No. EERE-2010-BT-NOA-0028, RIN 1904-AC24, Statement of Policy for Adopting Full-Fuel-Cycle Analyses into Energy Conservation Standards Program.)
+2) GTI, APGA, and NPGA commented that DOE’s proposed source energy metrics should be replaced with full-fuel-cycle information as DOE has decided to use in certain analyses the Department conducts when setting energy conservation standards for consumer products and commercial equipment. (see Docket No. EERE-2010-BT-NOA-0028, RIN 1904-AC24, Statement of Policy for Adopting Full-Fuel-Cycle Analyses into Energy Conservation Standards Program.)
 (GTI, No. 22 at p.
 15; APGA, No. 17 at p.
 3; NPGA, No. 23 at p.
-3) GTI offered DOE’s Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation (GREET) model as the primary energy to full-fuel-cycle conversion factor methodology, and its Source Energy and Emissions Analysis Tool (SEEAT) and its underlying methodology for consideration.
+3) GTI offered DOE’s Greenhouse Gases, Regulated Emissions, and Energy Use in Transportation (GREET) model as the primary energy to full-fuel-cycle conversion factor methodology, and its Source Energy and Emissions Analysis Tool (SEEAT) as its underlying methodology for consideration.
 (GTI, No. 22 at pp. 5-6)

 DOE continues to believe that source energy is the correct metric to use for this rulemaking, for reasons cited in the NOPR and discussed at the beginning of this section.
 Because this rule relates to fossil fuel reductions specifically (rather than energy reductions generally) and not all electricity is produced from fossil fuels, it was necessary to go beyond site energy and look at source energy to accurately quantify fossil fuel consumption for electricity.
 For this reason, DOE adjusted site energy from electricity by the percentage of electricity produced from fossil fuels (fossil fuel generation factor) and the fuel conversion, transmission, and distribution losses (electricity source energy factor) to determine the fossil fuel-generated energy consumption from electricity.
-The use of source energy is consistent with the approach EPA uses for Energy Star Portfolio Manager.
+The use of source energy is consistent with the approach EPA uses for ENERGY STAR Portfolio Manager.
 EPA has determined that source energy is the most equitable unit of evaluation for fossil fuels.
 Source energy forms the basis for the maximum allowable fossil fuel-generated consumption reductions in Tables 1-4 in Appendix A.